ArashUNSW/Cyber_Operation_labs/allLabs/lab1.md

 drwxr-xr-x 2 student student 4096 May 15 10:00 /home/student/bluewave/evidence
 ```

-The date and time may be different.

 ## Screenshot Checkpoint

 Capture a screenshot showing the Ubuntu evidence folder exists.

 ## Record in Evidence Notes

-Record:

 ```text
 Ubuntu evidence folder: /home/student/bluewave/evidence